harshnamdev-angelone/strapi-plugin-custom-searchable-dropdown/README.md

 # Strapi plugin custom-searchable-dropdown

-A strapi custom field for selecting any country based on the ISO 3166-1 country code standard.
+A strapi custom field for searching and selecting value/scrip.

 ## Installation